 The game does try to add a few ideas to the table, to prevent it being too much of a mindless button-mashing, waggle-fest.
 A match consists of three rounds and when one character is knocked out, both players have the chance to regain health by shaking the Wii remote and nunchuck in a specific direction.
 Additionally some similar quick time events accompany certain special moves and even arenas.
 The arena QTEs really gave each level its own feel, so in the lair of the Kraken, sometimes the Kraken will try and swipe you off the stage and each competitor has to dodge.
 It goes a log way to making the levels feel distinct, and not just a blatant re-skin of the same arena.
 The QTEs certainly try to mix up the usual formula, but the inaccurate controls cause a lot of frustrating misses that really get on the nerves.

 It was nice to see High Voltage software trying to keep the gameplay fresh, so I really can’t understand why so little effort was put into making enough game modes to hold interest throughout the proceedings.
 You get a practice mode (which is frustratingly lacking in bot customization) with a really poorly explained tutorial, and then a story mode with an equally poorly explained story.
 I say story, but that’s a bit on the generous side.
-It’s something along the lines of “the king of gods is on holiday, so loads of other gods and humans decided to have a punch up.”
-Real classy stuff, as you can no doubt tell.
 Aside from that we have the obligatory split-screen versus mode.
 I would complain about the lack of any online modes, but this is the Wii we’re talking about here.
 That’s it.
 Really that’s all.
 No survival mode, no challenges, no score or time attacks.
 It really just seems a bit half-baked and typifies the lack of time that clearly went into designing this game.

 “Why Nintendo!?
 Why must you destroy so many decent titles with your graphically inept console?!
 WHY?!!!”
 This time I don’t need to stop and correct myself as I have officially given up on the Wii producing visuals of any quality.
 That said, it’s not really Nintendo’s fault here.
 The real culprits in this mystery are the designers themselves.
 They certainly deserve a hefty sentence for various crimes against the senses, including but not limited too: Poor textures, dodgy lighting effects and horrible animations.
 The visuals are a technical embarrassment, but are almost saved by some unique character and stage designs that don’t entirely rip off Clash of the Titans.